Estimating and interpreting secondary attack risk: Binomial considered harmful: Results

 \subsection{Household data analysis}

-In the LACDPH pandemic influenza A(H1N1) data, there were 58 households with a total of 299 members.
-There were 99 infections, of which 62 were index cases (4 of the 58 households had co-primary cases) and 27 were household contacts with an AFRI.
-The median household size was 5 (range: 2-20), so multiple infection pathways within households is a practical---not just theoretical---problem for estimation of the household SAR.
+In the LACDPH pandemic influenza A (H1N1) data, there were 58 households with a total of 299 members.
+There were 99 infections, of which 62 were classified as primary cases because 4 of 58 households had two co-primary cases.
+There were 37 household contacts who were infected while under observation.
+The median household size was 5 with a range from 2 to 20.
+Both in this example and more generally, co-primary cases and varying household sizes are practical problems for estimation of the household SAR.

+There are three types of cases relevant to our analyses: \emph{Possible second generation cases} are susceptible household members who are infected during the infectious period of the primary case, so it is possible that they were infected by the primary case. \emph{Final size cases} are susceptible household members who could have been infected through a chain of transmission starting from a primary case. \emph{Late cases} are susceptible household members who were infected after the end of the infectious period of the last final size case in the household.
+Given the assumed infectious period, these cases can only be explained by a new introduction of infection to the household.
+They are excluded from SAR estimation and from the observed final size for the assumed infectious period.

+Table~\ref{tab:cases} shows the numbers of possible second generation cases, final size cases, and late cases for each assumed infectious period from 3 days (almost certainly too short) to 12~days (almost certainly too long).
+Assuming an infectious period of 6~days, there are 24 possible second generation cases, 26~final size cases, and 11~late cases.
+Assuming an infectious period of 7~days results in substantially larger numbers of possible second generation cases and final size cases.
+An infectious period of at least 12~days is required to account for all observed cases through within-household transmission.
+We show analyses with 6-day, 7-day, and 12-day infectious periods.

 Table~\ref{tab:est} shows point estimates and 95\% confidence intervals for the household SAR.
-As expected, a binomial model produces a much higher estimate than pairwise survival or the chain binomial models.
-Adjustment for clustering produced a wider confidence interval, and multiway cluster adjustment and GEE produced very similar results.
-The pairwise survival and chain binomial models produced nearly identical point estimates of the household SAR.
-Among the pairwise survival models, the exponential had the lowest Akiake Information Criterion (AIC) at 280.5 versus 281.9 for the Weibull model and 281.8 for the log-logistic model.
-The exponential model produced a much narrower confidence interval than the other two pairwise survival models.
-Among chain binomial models, the closest equivalent to the exponential pairwise survival model is the model with a constant $\alpha$, so we did not attempt to fit more complex models.
-The confidence interval from the chain binomial model is wider than the exponential pairwise survival model but narrower than those of the Weibull and log-logistic models.
-Similar results were obtained for 8-day and 10-day infectious periods, with slightly higher estimates for the household SAR (not shown).
+The point estimates for all binomial models are identical.
+As expected, binomial models produce much higher estimates than the chain binomial or pairwise regression models.
+Adjustment for clustering produced a wider confidence interval, with cluster-adjusted variance and GEE producing very similar results.
+The chain binomial and exponential pairwise regression models produced nearly identical point and interval estimates of the household SAR.
+For each infectious period, the Weibull and log-logistic pairwise regression models produced slightly different SAR estimates and wider confidence intervals than the exponential model.
+In all cases, the exponential model had the lowest AIC.
+The chain binomial and pairwise regression estimates are consistent with each other, but neither is consistent with the binomial estimates.